Prescott College: Statistics

 Biography

-Kathleen Stephens was the United States ambassador to South Korea from 2008 to 2011.
+Kathleen Stephens is an American diplomat who served as the United States ambassador to South Korea from 2008 to 2011.
 She also served as the United States' chargé d'affaires to India from March to December 2014.
 She currently leads the Korea Economic Institute of America as president and CEO.

 4. Molly Holzschlag